pearg/pearg_documentation/content/usage-documentation/running-jobs-with-slurm.md

 squeue -l -u jchung
 ```

-If you're using snowy or barcoo, you can also use the `showq` command.
+If you're using Spartan, you can also use the `showq` command.

 #### scontrol show job